Remember those old movies where basements were scary, musty, and cobweb-filled unused spaces?

-Want extra bedrooms, a bathroom, a home office, a game room, a gym?
-How about finishing that basement?
+Want extra bedrooms, increased storage space, a bathroom, a home office, a game room, a gym?
+How about utilizing a finished basement?
 But instead of a full-underground basement, how about one where you have large, bright windows or where you have windows and can just step out the door down there onto the patio or the yard?

-Here's a detailed look at one of the hot trends in basement design – the daylight or walkout basement – its attraction and appeal, advantages, and drawbacks.
+Here's a detailed look at one of the hot trends in new home design – the walkout basement or daylight basement – their attraction and appeal, advantages, and drawbacks.